kilfour/QuickMGenerate/README.md

 `IgnoreAll()` does not ignore properties on derived classes, even inherited properties.

-*Note :* The Ignore 'generator' does not actually generate anything, it only influences further generation.
+*Note :* The Ignore combinator does not actually generate anything, it only influences further generation.

 ### Customizing properties.